-\emph{Generalized autoregressive score} (GAS) models of \cite{Creal2013}, also known as \emph{dynamic conditional score} (DCS) models by \cite{Harvey2013}, have established themselves as a useful modern framework for time series modelling.
+\emph{The generalised autoregressive score} (GAS) models of \cite{Creal2013}, which are also called \emph{dynamic conditional score} (DCS) models by \cite{Harvey2013}, have established themselves as a useful modern framework for time series modelling.
 The GAS models are observation-driven models allowing for any underlying probability distribution with any time-varying parameters.
-They capture the dynamics of time-varying parameters by the autoregressive term and the lagged score, i.e.\ the gradient of the log-likelihood function.
-The GAS class includes many well-known econometric models such as the \emph{generalized autoregressive conditional heteroskedasticity} (GARCH) model of \cite{Bollerslev1986} based on the normal distribution with time-varying variance, the \emph{autoregressive conditional duration} (ACD) model of \cite{Engle1998} based on the exponential distribution with time-varying scale and the count model of \cite{Davis2003} based on the Poisson distribution with time-varying mean.
-The GAS models can be straightforwardly estimated by the maximum likelihood method (see e.g.\ \citealp{Blasques2018} for details on the asymptotic theory).
-Generally, the GAS models perform very well when compared to alternatives (see e.g.\ \citealp{Koopman2016} for an extensive empirical and simulation study).
-To this day, the website \url{www.gasmodel.com} reports over 200 scientific papers devoted to the GAS models.
+They capture the dynamics of time-varying parameters using the autoregressive term and the lagged score, i.e.,\ the gradient of the log-likelihood function.
+The GAS class includes many well-known econometric models, such as the \emph{generalised autoregressive conditional heteroskedasticity} (GARCH) model of \cite{Bollerslev1986}, which is based on the normal distribution with time-varying variance; the \emph{autoregressive conditional duration} (ACD) model of \cite{Engle1998}, which is based on the exponential distribution with a time-varying scale; and the count model of \cite{Davis2003}, which is based on the Poisson distribution with a time-varying mean.
+The GAS models can be straightforwardly estimated by the maximum likelihood method (see, e.g.,\ \citealp{Blasques2018} for details on the asymptotic theory).
+Generally, the GAS models perform very well when compared to alternatives (see, e.g.,\ \citealp{Koopman2016} for an extensive empirical and simulation study).
+Currently, the website \url{www.gasmodel.com} lists over 200 scientific papers devoted to the GAS models.

 In the paper, we propose a dynamic model for rankings based on the Plackett-Luce distribution with time-varying worth parameters following the GAS score-driven dynamics.
 Our formulation allows for exogenous covariates and corresponds to the setting of a panel linear regression with fixed effects.
 We also consider the case of partial rankings.
 The proposed model is described in Section~\ref{sec:model}.